How we are helping

 Australia is promoting education opportunities for Mongolians by:

-- strengthening the capabilities of the Mongolian government and the private sector by providing postgraduate scholarship opportunities in Australia
+- strengthening the capabilities of the Mongolian Government and the private sector by providing postgraduate scholarship opportunities in Australia

-- strengthening the technical skills of young Mongolians in construction and mechanical engineering to provide skills relevant to industry needs
+- strengthening the technical skills of young Mongolians in construction and mechanical engineering to provide skills relevant to industry needs.

 Read more about our education assistance to Mongolia

-Objective 2: Mongolians are benefitting from a well governed mining industry
+Objective 2: Mongolians are benefitting from a well-governed mining industry

-The mining sector has propelled Mongolia to lower-middle income country status through the jobs and revenues from large scale foreign direct investment.
+The mining sector has propelled Mongolia to lower-middle income country status through the jobs and revenues that flow from large scale foreign direct investment.
 A well-governed, environmentally and socially responsible mining sector can reduce poverty and promote sustainable economic growth.
 Australia’s significant expertise and experience is helping promote a more stable and equitable regulatory environment in the mining sector, encouraging new activity and helping Mongolia to benefit.

 Read more about our governance assistance to Mongolia

-Our changing program
+Our forward program

 The Mongolia program will continue to integrate Australia's aid, trade and foreign policy interests in Mongolia.
-Australia's strengths as a mining nation and the strong people-to-people links through our scholarships and volunteers programs will help maintain the cooperative relationship that we have built with Mongolia.
+Australia's strengths as a mining nation and the strong people-to-people links through our scholarships and volunteers programs will help maintain the excellent cooperative relationship that we have built with Mongolia.